 Sanctions checking means knowing whether your customer appears on a list that would prohibit you from doing business with them.
 When it comes to corporate customers a complete and accurate view of corporate hierarchy is critical before you begin in case the branch you’re dealing with comes back clean, but a parent company or UBO does not.

-adverse media screening
+3. Adverse media screening

 Adverse news stories can be devastating to everyone connected with them.
 One minute your CEO is enjoying the company of a high-profile customer at a networking event, the next he’s standing next to someone who’s just been headline news for all the wrong reasons.
 Researching national and international news sources helps you keep abreast of changes in your customer’s public profile as well as finding out about financial and criminal issues heading your way.

 Looking for bad press on the entities and individuals in your client list is an arduous and ongoing task.
 Fortunately, much of the world’s news is now online, making it ripe for automation.
-Using a tool to identify news items that mention your customers, and presents these back in a prioritised list based on relevancy, saves valuable time and flags risk faster than a manual process.
+Using a tool to identify news items that mention your customers, and presents these back in a prioritized list based on relevancy, saves valuable time and flags risk faster than a manual process.
 It also cuts through the noise of PR fluff and false positives that can obscure critical information.

-Artificial Intelligence-powered news filtering provides assurance you only receive articles of true relevance.
+Artificial intelligence-powered news filtering provides assurance you only receive articles of true relevance.

 When your first line analysts need to escalate a high-risk customer, they’ll be engaging with one of your top-level decisions makers or a risk committee.
 The people at the top need all of the information compiled in a comprehensible way that facilitates fast, confident decisions.
 This means that they need to quickly understand the customer risk profile, as well as the steps and decisions taken as part of the KYC process up to that point.

-Data visualisation plays a key role here, especially for corporate customers, as a visual representation of corporate structure is far easier to digest than reams of documents on connected entities and UBOs.
+Data visualization plays a key role here, especially for corporate customers, as a visual representation of corporate structure is far easier to digest than reams of documents on connected entities and UBOs.
 Automating the mapping of corporate structures has the additional benefit of saving significant time versus a manual approach of drawing these by hand, and eliminates the risk of human error.

 This is a perfect opportunity to save costs and improve decision-making.
-A SaaS tool with built-in data visualisation tools can produce a KYC process flow chart detailing each concern that needs human attention ― enabling better decisions, faster.
+A SaaS tool with built-in data visualization tools can produce a KYC process flow chart detailing each concern that needs human attention ― enabling better decisions, faster.

-final risk rating
+Final risk rating

 With the necessary data gathered, analysts can now make informed decisions about the true level of risk posed by the entity being onboarded.
 The final rating determines the level of ongoing monitoring needed to ensure any potential changes in risk are being accounted for.
-Within an automated platform, you can align your organisation’s processes to match ratings of high, medium, or low.
+Within an automated platform, you can align your organization’s processes to match ratings of high, medium, or low.
 Risk ratings can be applied to individual risks presented by the entity’s ownership and control, industry, project, region, screening results, and identity verification.